 Phillips is a Sonoma State University Sociology Professor and former Director of Project Censored (PC).
 He’s currently President of the Media Freedom Foundation (MFF) initiative for First Amendment freedoms and investigative research, working closely with PC and other media related organizations.
 Major world and national issues will be discussed.

-Posted by Stephen Lendman on 10:23 am, With 0 Reads, Filed under Business, Economics & Markets, Economy, Jobs & Careers.
+Posted by Stephen Lendman on February 22, 2012, With 0 Reads, Filed under Economy & Business.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.